-Alternate Job Titles: Electric/Electronics Technician I, Entry Level Electric/Electronics Technician
+Alternate Job Titles: Entry Level Electric/Electronics Technician, Electric/Electronics Technician I

 This chart describes the expected percentage of people who perform the job of Electric/Electronics Technician I that make less than that salary.
 For example 50% of the people who perform the job of Electric/Electronics Technician I are expected to make less than the median.

 Constructs, maintains, and tests electrical systems and components.
 Uses measuring and diagnostic tools to test and modify electronic parts.
 Ensures systems and components meet established specifications.
 Requires a high school diploma or its equivalent.
-May be required to complete an apprenticeship and/or formal training in area of specialty.
-May require 0-2 years of experience in the field or in a related area.
-Has knowledge of commonly-used concepts, practices, and procedures within a particular field.
-Relies on instructions and pre-established guidelines to perform the functions of the job.
-Works under immediate supervision.
-Primary job functions do not typically require exercising independent judgment.
-Typically reports to a supervisor or manager.
+Typically reports to a supervisor.
+May require apprenticeship and/or formal training in area of specialty.
+Gaining or has attained full proficiency in a specific area of discipline.
+Works under moderate supervision.
+Typically requires 1-3 years of related experience or may have 0 years of experience plus an associates degree, or additional training, or certification.
 View full job description